Two brothers docked over alleged stealing of N8.6m -

-Two brothers, Godspower Nwogu, 30; and Basic Nwogu, 35, on Tuesday appeared before Badagry Magistrates’ Court, Lagos, over alleged stealing of N8.6 million.
+Two brothers, Godspower Nwogu, 30, and Basic Nwogu, 35, on Tuesday appeared before a Badagry Magistrates’ Court in Lago, over alleged stealing of N8.6 million.

-The defendants, of no fixed addresses, are facing a count of stealing.
+The defendants, of no fixed addresses, are facing a count charge of stealing.

 They, however, pleaded not guilty to the charge.